slalom-saa/fit-stacks/docs/1. Design/overview.md

 1. A product with the name and description is added to the product catalog.
 2. The product can be found in product search.
 > Listing them here makes it easy to test and validate.

+**Usage Index**:
+.25n
+> A number that indicates how many times the user will perform the action per visit.
+This
+> number is later used to validate the system under load.

 ## Service Contracts
 Service contracts build on top of the use case and add some implementation specifics.
 They